 |Other Benefits||Staff and Faculty Assistance Program, reduced UChicago gym membership, access to the Family Resource Center.|

 |Professional Development||Mentor Training for Postdocs, myCHOICE, NRMN-CAN, weekly PDA seminar series and special events.|

-1 Find out if your stipend can be used as a salary.
-If it can, you can be a Postdoctoral Scholar and benefits eligible employee.
+1 Find out if your stipend can be paid through the university as a salary.
+If so, you must be appointed as a Postdoctoral Scholar and you are a benefits eligible employee.

 2 For benefits deduction through payroll (Postdocs Scholars), visit Workday.

 3 Non-resident Aliens: Federal taxes may be withheld at 14% unless a tax treaty is claimed.